javascript-tutorial/en.javascript.info/1-js/11-async/02-promise-basics/article.md

 });
 ```

 The function passed to `new Promise` is called the *executor*.
-When the promise is created, it runs automatically.
+When `new Promise` is created, it runs automatically.
 It contains the producing code, that should eventually produce a result.
 In terms of the analogy above: the executor is the "singer".

 Its arguments `resolve` and `reject` are callbacks provided by JavaScript itself.
 Our code is only inside executor.